MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-config-eap-tls-to-ignore-crl-checking.md

 ## Next step

 [Step 6.2.
-Create root certificates for VPN authentication with Azure AD](vpn-create-root-cert-for-vpn-auth-azure-ad.md): In this step, you configure root certificates for VPN authentication with Azure AD, which automatically creates a VPN server cloud app in the tenant.
+Create root certificates for VPN authentication with Azure AD](vpn-create-root-cert-for-vpn-auth-azure-ad.md): In this step, you configure conditional access root certificates for VPN authentication with Azure AD, which automatically creates a VPN Server cloud app in the tenant.

 ---